JM1/ansible-collection-jm1-cloudy/roles/libvirt_networks/README.md

 [^libvirt-networks-parameter-acl]: Each list item in `libvirt_networks` can have an optional key `acl` which specifies whether [unprivileged users do have access to bridges created by `qemu-bridge-helper` (implicitly invoked from libvirt daemon)][qemu-acl].
 Valid values for `acl` are `allow` and `deny`.
-If `acl` is present, then a line will be added to `/etc/qemu/bridge.conf` to allow or deny access to QEMU bridges for unprivileged users.
+If `acl` is present, then a line will be added to `/etc/qemu/bridge.conf` or `/etc/qemu-kvm/bridge.conf` to allow or deny access to QEMU bridges for unprivileged users.
 Details can be found in [`roles/libvirt_networks/tasks/main.yml`](tasks/main.yml).
-If `state` of a list item is `absent` and key `acl` is present, then any line in `/etc/qemu/bridge.conf` which lists the libvirt network will be removed to revoke access to bridges for unprivileged users.
+If `state` of a list item is `absent` and key `acl` is present, then any line in `/etc/qemu/bridge.conf` or `/etc/qemu-kvm/bridge.conf` which lists the libvirt network will be removed to revoke access to bridges for unprivileged users.

 [^libvirt-networks-parameter-autostart]: If key `autostart` is present in a list item and it evaluates to `yes`, then module [`community.libvirt.virt_net`][community-libvirt-virt-net] from collection [`community.libvirt`][